shopware/docs/guides/plugins/plugins/framework/filesystem/filesystem.md

 ## Overview

 Flysystem is a file storage library for PHP.
 It provides one interface to interact with many types of filesystems.
-The Flysystem file system in Shopware is a flexible that allows seamless interaction with various file storage systems.
+The Flysystem file system in Shopware is flexible, allowing seamless interaction with various file storage systems.
 It provides a consistent interface to access, manipulate, and manage files across different storage backends.

 ## Prerequisites